pkonotopov/vip-patroni/README.md

 broadcast ARP packets after the VIP changes.
 Command line parsing is handled by `docopt`.

-When executed, `vip.py` expects three arguments: the Patroni hook name, the current node role (`master` or `replica`), and the cluster scope.
-On master events it adds the configured VIP, and on replica events it removes it.
+When executed, `vip.py` expects a Patroni hook name, the current node role (`master` or `replica`) and the cluster scope.
+Optional arguments allow you to specify the network interface and VIP without editing the script.

 ## Setup